slint-ui/slint/docs/language/src/concepts/layouting.md

 When not explicitly set, the preferred size depends on the children, and is the preferred size of the child that has the bigger preferred size, whose `x` and `y` property are not set.
-The preferred size are therefore computed from the child to the parent, just like other constraints (maximum and minimum size), unless explicitly overwritten.
+The preferred size is therefore computed from the child to the parent, just like other constraints (maximum and minimum size), unless explicitly overwritten.

-A special case is to set the preferred size to be the size of the parent using `100%` as a preferred size.
+A special case is to set the preferred size to be the size of the parent using `100%` as value.
-Example: this component will use the size of the parent by default
+For example,this component will use the size of the parent by default:

 ```slint
 component MyComponent {